bhargavareddy91/AIRLINE/README.md

 npm start
 ```
 ### To Modify Flights and Airport Data
-Log in as an Admin using the following credentials:
+Log in as an Admin

-Username: Admin

-password: Admin123

 ### Features